IshaanAdarsh/Postgres-extension-tutorial/Code/my_extension/README.md

 - Create a custom table `my_table` with an auto-incrementing `id` column and a `name` column.
 - Implement a function `add(a, b)` that returns the sum of two integers.
 - Implement a function `complex_add(numbers)` that returns the sum of multiple integers provided as an array.
+- Implement a function `multiply(a, b)` that returns the product of two integers.
+This function provides a new way to perform mathematical calculations in PostgreSQL.

 ## Installation